 In summary, the Court found that the provision prevented Lanning from encouraging any current employee to leave the company “for any reason, or to take any job with any competitor, supplier, or customer.”
 As such, the provision at issue within the employment agreement was not reasonably necessary for the protection of the employer and it was therefore an unreasonable restraint on trade unenforceable under the Wisconsin statute.

-Chase M. Hundman is an associate at Howard & Howard’s Chicago office.
-He joined Howard & Howard in 2016, and concentrates his practice in commercial litigation.
+Chase M. Hundman is a former associate at Howard & Howard’s Chicago office.